Timeline of the rise and fall of the Islamic State group

 May 10 — SDF captures the strategic Tabqa dam after weeks of battles and a major airlift operation that brought SDF fighters and their U.S. advisers to the area.
 The fall of the dam facilitated the push on Raqqa, about 40 kilometers (25 miles) away.

-June 6 — SDF fighters begin an attack on Raqqa from three sides, backed by U.S.-led coalition airstrikes.
+June 6 — SDF fighters begin an attack on Raqqa from three sides, backed by U.S.-led airstrikes.

 June 18 — Iraqi forces launch battle for Mosul’s Old City, the last IS stronghold there.

-June 21 — IS destroys Mosul’s iconic al-Nuri Mosque and its 12th century leaning minaret as Iraqi forces close in, according to Iraqi and coalition officials.
+June 21 — IS destroys Mosul’s iconic al-Nuri Mosque and its 12th century leaning minaret as Iraqi forces close in.

 July 10 — Iraqi prime minister declares victory over IS in Mosul and end of the extremists’ caliphate in Iraq.